ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 * MQ source and sink connectors

 ### Start eslabtester

+1. If your Kafka MQ connectors are still running in the terminal windows, stop them now with the <ctrl>C command.

 1. Open a command window and change to the Downloads directory.
 Enter the following command to start the application: